 Official spot rate unchanged on cotton market

-LAHORE: The local cotton market on Monday remained sluggish and the trading volume remained low.
+LAHORE: The local cotton market on Saturday remained steady and the trading volume remained low.
 Cotton Analyst...

 Copyright Business Recorder, 2024